By Raeesah Chandlay

 “If I were to die on the footsteps of one of the world’s leading democracies—a country that holds a COP presidency—on an issue where I wasn’t asking for any changes to government policy or economy; all I was I was asking for was something eminently reasonable, the UK’s global climate reputation would be left in tatters.”

-Angus ended his hunger strike on the 19th of April when politicians returned from recess and conceded to a briefing arranged by the Green MP, Caroline Lucas, through the all-party parliamentary group on climate change.
+Angus ended his hunger strike on the 19th of April when politicians returned from recess and conceded to a briefing arranged by the Green MP, Caroline Lucas, through the All-Party Parliamentary Group (APPG) on climate change.

 A Rising Tide